Yakumwamba/Yakumwamba/README.md

 ## Hi there! 👋 I'm Brian Lemba

-Experienced Software Engineer | Frontend Development | Backend Engineering I'm passionate about creating innovative and secure solutions for the blockchain industry.
-With over 10 years of experience in software development, I have expertise in both frontend development and backend engineering.
+Experienced 👉 **Software Engineer** | **Frontend Development** | **Backend Engineering**

+I'm passionate about creating innovative and secure solutions for the blockchain industry.
+With over **10 years** of experience in software development, I have expertise in both frontend development and backend engineering.
 I specialize in building user-friendly interfaces and developing smart contracts using Solidity and other blockchain technologies.

 ## Technologies I work with: